nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > - Deadlines that are due before the specified time

 Example:
-* `list someday not-done` lists all someday tasks that have not been completed.
+* `list someday not-done:`
+Lists all someday tasks that have not been completed.

 <br>
 #### 2.4.
 Find tasks containing particular keyword(s) in task name: `find`
 Finds all tasks containing any of the specified keywords in task name, displays identified tasks in a numbered list.<br>

 Format: `find KEYPHRASE_WORD_ONE KEYPHRASE_WORD_TWO [KEYPHRASE_MORE_WORDS] ..., [MORE_KEYPHRASES] ...`

 > * Keyphrases are separated by commas